zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_release_ios.md

 - Live sports: The broadcaster shares the live sports with the audience during his/her live broadcast.
 - Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advance to the audience.

-## v1.1.3
+## v1.1.3.1

-v1.1.3 was released on Jun 17, 2020.
+v1.1.3.1 was released on Jun 28, 2020.

-This release fixed the occasional video stretching issue.
+This release fixed issues of bundle identifier collision and occasional blurs during video playback.

 ## v1.1.2